BeBarguil/icewall-finder/README.md

 ## Credits

 Contains modified Copernicus Sentinel data (2025).
 SRTM courtesy of NASA/USGS.
 Built with Google Earth Engine.
-Idea prompted by a public analysis of the August 2026 Nepal event; method reviewed informally by a geologist (thank you).
+Idea prompted by a public analysis of the August 2026 Nepal event; method reviewed by the geologist Ivo Karmann (thank you).